Best Colleges for Students Who Take Loans

 The formula is the same no matter where you go to school.

-Borrow $50,000 to attend this school and your payments will be the same as if you borrowed $50,000 to attend that school.
+Borrow $50,000 to attend University of Southern California, for example, and your payments will be the same as if you borrowed $50,000 to attend any UCLA.

-Your interest rate may change based on which of the five programs you use; and, after graduation, you can apply to refinance your student loans for a lower interest rate or lower payment, but the math works the same — you make monthly payments until you’ve paid your loan off.
+Your interest rate may change based on the type of student loan that you use; and, after graduation, you can apply to refinance your student loans to a lower interest rate or lower payment, but the math works the same — you make monthly payments until you’ve paid your loan off.

 Which Colleges Are Rated “Best Value”